Lei Feng: Popular image

 Lei Feng was not widely known until after his death.
 In 1963, Lei Feng's Diary was first presented to the public by Lin Biao in the first of many "Learn from Lei Feng" campaigns.
 The diary was full of accounts of Lei's admiration for Mao Zedong, his selfless deeds, and his desire to foment revolutionary spirit.
 Famously, he pledged that his only ambition was "to be a rustless screw" in the revolutionary cause.
 Lin's use of Lei's diary was part of a larger effort to improve Mao's image, which had suffered after the Great Leap Forward.
-Scholars generally believe that the diary was forged by Party officials under Lin's direction.
+Western scholars generally believe that the diary was forged by Party officials under Lin's direction.

 The diary contains about 200,000 words describing selfless thoughts with enthusiastic comments on Mao and the inspiring nature of the Party.
 The campaign began at a time when the Chinese economy was recovering from the Great Leap Forward campaign.
 In 1964 the Lei Feng campaign shifted gradually from doing good deeds to a cult of Mao.

 Chinese leaders have praised Lei Feng as the personification of altruism.
 Leaders who have written about Lei Feng include Deng Xiaoping, Zhou Enlai, and Jiang Zemin.
 His cultural importance is still reproduced and reinforced by the media and cultural apparatus of the Chinese party-state, including emphasizing the importance of moral character during Mao's era.
 Lei Feng's prominence in school textbooks has since declined, although he remains part of the national curriculum.
 The phrase huó Léi Fēng (活雷锋; lit. "living Lei Feng") has become a noun (or adjective) for anyone who is seen as selfless, or anyone who goes out of their way to help others.

 The CCP's construction of Lei Feng as a celebrity soldier is unique to the PRC and differs from the more typical creation of military heroes by governments during times of war.
 In the PRC, Lei Feng was part of continuing public promotion of soldiers as exemplary models, and evidence of the People's Liberation Army's role as social and political support to the Communist government.